sara-nl/griddocs/source/Pages/FAQ.rst

 Note here that the Total, Running and Waiting numbers are per queue, and the CPU and Free number are per cluster.

-* To specify a specific cluster in your JDL, use the following syntax:
+* To specify a specific cluster in your :abbr:`JDL (Job Description Language)` file, use the following syntax:

   .. code-block:: cfg